Ashgrove Queensland 4060

 Tell us about the relevant qualifications you hold that assists you in your position?

-I currently hold my Advanced Diploma in community sector management, Blue Card, Senior First Aid, CPR, Asthma and Anaphylaxis Certificates.
+I currently hold my Advanced Diploma of Children’s Services, Certificate IV in Training and Assessment, Senior First Aid, I’m Alert Food Safety, CPR, Asthma and Anaphylaxis Certificates as well as Child Protection and Fire Training.

 When did you first join the QCCS team?